 For more than 40 years, those trained in McTimoney animal techniques have been helping horses, dogs, cats and farm animals – the range of animals treated has even widened to include some ‘exotic’ species.

 The whole body is assessed and treated to eliminate the cause, not just to deal with the symptoms.
-Treatment requires the approval of the owner’s veterinary surgeon and a growing number of vets now refer cases to McTimoney trained animal practitioners.
+Treatment requires the approval of the owner’s veterinary surgeon unless the treatment is for a wellness or performance issue: a growing number of vets now refer cases to McTimoney trained animal practitioners.

 What are the signs that my animal needs chiropractic treatment?

 There are several indicators that suggest your animal may benefit from McTimoney treatment:

 - Lameness after a fall or accident